 Faculty of Agriculture and Environment

 David Guest is Professor of Plant Pathology and President of the Asian Association of Societies of Plant Pathology.
-His research focusses on the biology and management of diseases of cocoa, durian, jackfruit, rubber, oil palm and coconut.
+His research focuses on the biology and management of diseases of cocoa, durian, jackfruit, rubber, oil palm and coconut.
 During his work he collaborates with researchers, extension agents and farmers in Asia, the Pacific and South America.
 He believes that horticulture has an important role in poverty alleviation in the tropics.

 Professor Patrick Brennan